 Involvement in key local and National events:

-In recent years, we celebrated the Golden Jubilee of Queen Elizabeth II and the Wedding of Prince William and Kate Middleton with special events, assemblies and themed lessons.
 Each year Armistice Day is remembered and children are encouraged to reflect on this.

 For further information of how the Academy seeks to promote key British Values please contact the Academy.